Kailash Yatra Fixed Departure Date 2026 Click Here

 Located at 4,748m, Dhaulagiri Base Camp is a highlight of the trek.
 Upon reaching this point and overcoming challenges, you can see beautiful views of Dhaulagiri I, Dhaulagiri II, and Tsaurabong Peak.
 From here, you can see the massive icefall that flows down from the mountains.
 The base camp is a peaceful place where you can rest and admire the beauty of the Himalayas.

-Italian Base Camp
+Japanese Base Camp

 Unique Culture and Traditions